lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## IPv6 addresses fields

 As in 6LoWPAN {{RFC4944}}, IPv6 addresses are split into two 64-bit long fields; one for the prefix and one for the Interface Identifier (IID).
 These fields SHOULD be compressed.
-To allow for a single Rule being used for both directions, these values are identified by their role (DEV or APP) and not by their position in the header (source or destination).
+To allow for a single Rule being used for both directions, these values are identified by their role (Dev or APP) and not by their position in the header (source or destination).

 ### IPv6 source and destination prefixes

 Both ends MUST be synchronized with the appropriate prefixes.
-For a specific flow, the source and destination prefixes can be unique and stored in the context.
+For a specific flow, the source and destination prefixes can be unique and stored in the Context.
 It can be either a link-local prefix or a global prefix.
 In that case, the TV for the source and destination prefixes contain the values, the MO is set to "equal" and the CDA is set to "not-sent".

 If the Rule is intended to compress packets with different prefix values, match-mapping SHOULD be used.
 The different prefixes are listed in the TV, the MO is set to "match-mapping" and the CDA is set to "mapping-sent".
 See {{Fig-fields}}